 The mechanical properties of mother-of-pearl have particular appeal when it comes to the repair and regeneration of hard tissue (bone and cartilage):

-- Mechanical strength: outperforming titanium, for example, hence the benefit of working on an alternative, with dental implants made of mother-of-pearl
+- Mechanical strength: outperforming bone, for example, hence the benefit of working on an alternative, with dental implants made of mother-of-pearl

 - Elasticity: mother-of-pearl outperforms human bone in terms of elasticity